VictorKilanko/VictorKilanko/README.md

 ## MY PROFILE
-Seasoned Computational Economist and Data Scientist pursuing a PhD in Econometrics, specializing in causal AI and advanced econometric methodologies.
-Expert in Python, SQL, and Stata, with a proven track record in deriving actionable insights from complex datasets, developing machine learning algorithms, and employing robust causal inference techniques to solve challenging problems.
-Eager to leverage deep analytical expertise and innovative problem-solving skills to drive strategic decisions and contribute to the success of leading-edge companies all over the world.
+I’m Victor Kilanko, a Causal Inference and Experimentation Scientist specializing in the application of advanced causal methods to public policy and development economics.
+My work focuses on critical issues at the intersection of healthcare, crime, education, and innovation, with a commitment to producing evidence-driven insights that inform better decision-making and drive systemic impact.

 ## SKILLS
 - Python<br>